Niobe (Sophocles play): The classical myth

 The story of Niobe is very old, recounted first in the Iliad, where Achilles says that Niobe boasted of being a more accomplished mother than the goddess Leto for having borne twelve children, while Leto only had two (Artemis and Apollo).
 And yet those two brought down Niobe’s twelve own with their arrows, leaving their mother in deep grief.
 Later writers add Amphion, king of Thebes, as Niobe's husband and father of the Niobids, and Tantalus as her father, though no author disputes those additions.
 Eventually, as all sources agree, Niobe was turned into a weeping rock in Mount Sipylus, near her homeland.

 The play

-The evidence based on which fragments are traditionally assigned to Sophocles' play can be dubious, though Sophocles' version can be distinguished from others as Aeschylus' Niobe was set entirely after the deaths of the children (whereas Sophocles' dealt directly with their demise), Euripides is not known to have written a play about Niobe, and it is very unlikely that fragments from a lesser tragedian have survived.
+The evidence based on which fragments are traditionally assigned to Sophocles' play can be dubious, though Sophocles' version can be distinguished from others as Aeschylus' Niobe was set entirely after the deaths of the children (whereas Sophocles' dealt directly with their demise), Euripides is not known to have written a play about Niobe at all, and it is very unlikely that fragments from a lesser tragedian have survived.

 Unlike Homer, Sophocles gave the number of the children as fourteen (seven sons and seven daughters).
-The characters in the play were Niobe, the Niobids, Amphion, Artemis, Apollo, a messenger, and Amphion's twin brother Zethus, though not enough fragments remain to determine what his role was.
-The chorus was likely made up of local Thebans; typically for Sophocles, the chorus is sympathetic to the protagonist's plight, but can offer no true help, and stay neutral.
+The characters in the play were Niobe, the Niobids, Amphion, Artemis, Apollo, a messenger, and Amphion's twin brother Zethus, though not enough fragments remain to determine what the latter's role was.
+The chorus was likely made up of local Thebans; typically for Sophocles, the chorus is sympathetic to the protagonist's plight, but can offer no true help, and stays neutral.